khulnasoft-lab/hooker/docs/blueprints/image-processing.md

 ### AWS Rekognition & Lambda Config
 The full source code is omitted here for brevity but this example was inspired by: https://docs.aws.amazon.com/code-samples/latest/catalog/python-rekognition-rekognition_video_detection.py.html

-In order to setup the Lambda function we will need a handler that can process the incoming event from Postee.
+In order to setup the Lambda function we will need a handler that can process the incoming event from Hooker.
 The below example demonstrates via Python psuedocode what this Lambda Handler could look like.
 ```python
 import boto3
 from rekognition_objects import (